cookna/CI-ldapproxy/README.md

 ## Start-up
-1. In order to query the proxy, start up the server by typing node ldapproxy.js
+1. In order to query the proxy, start up the server by entering node ldapproxy.js into terminal/IDE terminal
 2. Install Nodejs using link in materials
   * In directory where project is located type command _npm install_ to install nodejs modules.
 This will solve any 'Cannot find Module' errors at compile-time
 3. From separate terminal window run some built in functionalities the proxy allows